matthewwardrop/formulaic/docs/basic/intro.md

-In this portion of Formulaic's documentation, we introduce the high-evel concepts behind formulas, where they are useful, and how to use the implementation of formulas provided by `formulaic`.
+In this portion of Formulaic's documentation, we introduce the high-level concepts behind formulas, where they are useful, and how to use the implementation of formulas provided by `formulaic`.